passcod/blook/2017-feb-10-monthly-update.md

 ## Fanfiction

 All in reading order within their sections.
 Word counts are rounded to nearest 1 or 5k.
-I explored the Harry Potter fanficdom, all nearly exclusively rated M.
+I explored the Harry Potter fanficdom, fics rated at least T, often M.
-Contains lemons.
+Contains occasional lemons.
+Fairly large proportion of Haphne.

 - {HP/SW Legends} [The Katarn Side](https://www.fanfiction.net/s/11576387/1/The-Katarn-Side).